CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_lan_connectivity_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_vnic_lan_connectivity_policy"
 description: |-
-        A LAN Connectivity Policy determines the network resources and the connections between the server and the LAN on the network.
-This policy uses Consistent Device Naming to configure the vNIC.
-You can configure a usNIC or VMQ connection for the vNIC to improve network performance.
+        The LanConnectivityPolicy object defines the network resources and connection topology between servers and the LAN within Cisco systems.
+It abstracts the configuration of virtual network interfaces (vNICs), ensuring consistent device naming, optimized placement, and advanced features such as usNIC and VMQ for improved network performance.
+        #### Purpose
+        A LanConnectivityPolicy centralizes the management of LAN connectivity for servers by specifying how virtual interfaces are created and associated with network resources.
+It enables both automatic and custom placement of vNICs, supports the assignment of MAC addresses, and integrates with relevant network and adapter policies.
+        #### Key Concepts
+        - **Policy-Based Networking:** Facilitates consistent and scalable LAN connectivity across multiple servers.
+        - **Integration with Network Policies:** Links to Ethernet network, QoS, and adapter policies for comprehensive configuration.
+        - **Device Naming and Placement:** Supports consistent device naming and controls vNIC placement for optimal performance.

 ---

 # Resource: intersight_vnic_lan_connectivity_policy
-A LAN Connectivity Policy determines the network resources and the connections between the server and the LAN on the network.
-This policy uses Consistent Device Naming to configure the vNIC.
-You can configure a usNIC or VMQ connection for the vNIC to improve network performance.
+The LanConnectivityPolicy object defines the network resources and connection topology between servers and the LAN within Cisco systems.
+It abstracts the configuration of virtual network interfaces (vNICs), ensuring consistent device naming, optimized placement, and advanced features such as usNIC and VMQ for improved network performance.
+#### Purpose
+A LanConnectivityPolicy centralizes the management of LAN connectivity for servers by specifying how virtual interfaces are created and associated with network resources.
+It enables both automatic and custom placement of vNICs, supports the assignment of MAC addresses, and integrates with relevant network and adapter policies.
+#### Key Concepts
+- **Policy-Based Networking:** Facilitates consistent and scalable LAN connectivity across multiple servers.
+- **Integration with Network Policies:** Links to Ethernet network, QoS, and adapter policies for comprehensive configuration.
+- **Device Naming and Placement:** Supports consistent device naming and controls vNIC placement for optimal performance.
 ## Usage Example
 ### Resource Creation